laupierre/mouse_dopaminergic_single_cell_rnaseq/README.md

-# mouse dopaminergic single-cell RNA-Seq
+# Mouse dopaminergic single-cell RNA-Seq

 This is the single-cell analysis of Th+ dopaminergic cells